Faculty and Inclusive Excellence

 Faculty Affairs and Development provides an intentional and integrated approach to supporting faculty inclusive excellence by focusing on faculty needs at different career stages, across different faculty appointment types, and across faculty roles.

-In support of Mason's mission to foster an inclusive, equitable and thriving faculty community, the Director of Faculty Diversity, Inclusion and Well-being identified and developed resources that support faculty, department chairs and search committees in making their recruitment and hiring of faculty more diverse and equitable.
+In support of George Mason University's mission to foster an inclusive, equitable and thriving faculty community, the Director of Faculty Engagement and Wellbeing identified and developed resources that support faculty, department chairs and search committees in making their recruitment and hiring of faculty more diverse and equitable.

 For additional resources to support equitable recruitment and hiring of faculty, please visit:

-The Enslaved People of George Mason Memorial will honor those whom George Mason enslaved, and investigate what his legacy means today.
-To be completed in 2021 as part of Mason's Core Campus Project.
+The Enslaved People of George Mason Memorial honors those whom George Mason enslaved, and investigates what his legacy means today.
+Completed in 2021 as part of Mason's Core Campus Project